 About

-Craig’s rhythmic journey began at age 12, instinctively tapping on any available surface before acquiring his first drum kit.
-By 1990, he had relocated to London, immersing himself in music studies while performing and recording with various bands.
-His career took off in 1992 when he joined *Sun Dial*, signing with Beggars Banquet and embarking on extensive touring and album recordings.
-Later, with industrial rockers *Skyscraper*, he signed with EMI and contributed to their acclaimed second album.
+My journey started at age 12, instinctively tapping on any surface I could find before finally getting my first drum kit.
+In 1990, I moved to London to immerse myself in music studies, performing and recording with various bands.
+By 1992, I was touring and recording with Sun Dial after signing with Beggars Banquet, and later joined Skyscraper, signing with EMI and contributing to their acclaimed second album.

 For lessons, group training, or workshops, contact Craig here.